martintrojer/martintrojer.github.com/content/post/2012-08-12-ckanren-time.md

      (all-distincto t)))
 ```

-That's it, exactly how the rules for sudoku was written, logic programming really is magical!
+That's it - exactly how the rules for sudoku were written.
+Logic programming really is magical!

-Writing it this way is good for understanding the solution, but not very practical for a real 9x9 board.
-Fortunately we can write some more helpers to make this compact, here's an example from Mr Nolen himself;
+Writing it this way is good for understanding the solution but not very practical for a real 9x9 board.
+Fortunately, we can write some more helpers to make this compact.
+Here's an example from Mr. Nolen himself:

 ```clojure
 (ns sudoku